droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 > The players should be cautious when casting spells such as *fireball* or *lightning bolt* within the winery, both of which expressly set their surroundings on fire.
 If the players nonetheless set the winery aflame, apply the following rules:
 >
 > * Each contiguous collection of ignited squares counts as a single fire.
 On initiative count 20 of each round, for each fire, roll a number of d4s equal to the number of squares in that fire.
 For each 4 rolled, an additional square adjacent to the fire also ignites (your choice), becoming a part of the fire.
 Ignited squares can include either floors or walls.
 (An ignited wall is engulfed with flames on both sides.)
-> * When the fire spreads, each creature within its area must make a DC 10 Dexterity saving throw.
+> * When the fire spreads, each creature within its area must make a DC 10 Reflex saving throw.
 On a successful save, that creature can immediately move to an adjacent, unoccupied square within 5 feet.
 A creature that enters the fire or begins its turn there for the first time on a turn takes 1d8 fire damage.
 > * All squares within 10 feet of a fire are heavily obscured by smoke.
-A creature that starts its turn in the smoke must make a DC 10 Constitution saving throw or be poisoned until the start of its next turn.
+A creature that starts its turn in the smoke must make a DC 10 Fortitude saving throw or be poisoned until the start of its next turn.
 Undead and constructs succeed on the saving throw automatically.
 > * A creature can use its action and suitable means to extinguish a 5-foot section

 Davian also informs the players of the existence of an emergency cache that he kept in the winery, but wasn’t able to retrieve before the druids drove them out.
 The cache, which is hidden in the barrel nearest the northwest corner in a storage room on the main floor of the winery, contains healing supplies and other items that the players might find useful.
 (Davian doesn’t remember exactly what he left in the cache, but invites the players to keep its full contents for themselves—assuming, of course, that the druids haven’t found and raided it already.)